madsdia293/Bike-Sales-Analysis/README.md

 - Region: The region where the customer is located.
 - Age: The age of the customer.
 - Age Brackets: Categorized age brackets for analysis.
-- Purchased Bike (yes/no): Whether the customer purchased a bike or not.
+- Purchased Bike: Whether the customer purchased a bike or not.

 The dataset provides a comprehensive view of the sales performance and allows us to perform in-depth analysis.